Product Lifecycle Management in Electronics Manufacturing

 The design phase is relatively straightforward.
 It covers the various engineering activities necessary to transform a concept into a practical solution.
 Electronic engineers design the circuitry while mechanical engineers design the enclosure.
 Other specialists provide design inputs for everything from user interface design, thermal management to electromagnetic compatibility.

-The PLM solution will manage the dissemination of product requirements and the collation and integration of design decisions into a single repository representing the product under development.
+The PLM for manufacturing solution will manage the dissemination of product requirements and the collation and integration of design decisions into a single repository representing the electronics product development.

 Electronic Computer-Aided Design